-s nsert a large flat screwdriver or pry-bar through one of the axle stub holes so that it wedges between the cross shaft and the carrier body so that the differential center can be rotated by the cross shaft (not by the spline of one of the differential gears. - b ir While supporting the pinion gear by holding the drive shaft flange, totate the differential in both directions (with the screwdriver or prybar) while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
-This values referred to as the ring and pinion backlash.
-Rotate the differential center 90° and measure again for accuracy.
-Record the average of all measurements.
+- Insert a large flat screwdriver or pry-bar through one of the axle stub holes so that it wedges between the cross shaft and the carrier body so that the differential center can be rotated by the cross shaft (not by the spline of one of the differential gears). - While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions (with the screwdriver or prybar) while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
+This value is referred to as the ring and pinion backlash. - Rotate the differential center 90° and measure at least once more for accuracy. - Record the average of all measurements.

-Installing the Air Locker 3.12.4 B Re-Shimming the Backlash This step is only necessary when adjusting for NOTE: incorrect backlash.
-Remove the bolts from the clamshell housing. ☐ With the shallow half of the clamshell sitting firmly on a horizontal surface, lift off the deep half of the clamshell.
+3.12.1 Re-Shimming the Backlash NOTE : This step is only necessary when adjusting for incorrect backlash.
+Remove the bolts from the clamshell housing.
+With the shallow half of the clamshell sitting firmly on a horizontal surface, lift off the deep half of the clamshell.
 Gently lift the Air Locker straight upward out of the seal housing in the shallow half of the clamshell.
 Remove the center compression nut from the bulkhead fitting.
-(Fig. 16.)
+(Fig.12.)
 Pull the seal housing tube free of the bulkhead fitting.
-Using an arbor press or bearing press, press out the seal housing assembly and the bearing cup from the deep half of the clamshell.
-To decrease the amount of backlash, reduce the shim thickness 'D' (Fig.7.) and increase the shim thickness 'E' (Fig.9.) by the same amount.
-Reverse this step to increase the backlash.
-Reinstall the Air Locker into the differential assembly.